Share this article on:

 Churn is the revenue lost from customers who cancel or don’t renew their subscriptions.

 Customer churn is calculated as the number of lost customers divided by total customers.
 Monitoring annual churn is most common.
-However, we also recommend monitoring a shorter time frame, such as 3 months churn, as shown below.
-Comparing a short time period (say 3 month churn) with an annual number provides insights around whether churn is increasing or decreasing.
+However, we also recommend monitoring a shorter time frame, such as three-month churn, as shown below.
+Comparing a short time period with an annual number provides insights around whether churn is increasing or decreasing.
 This feedback is critical, particularly as churn reduction initiatives are put in place.

-High churn escalates costs and has the potential to damage a brand’s reputation.
+High churn escalates costs, and has the potential to damage a brand’s reputation.
 It forces SaaS companies to drive much higher acquisition costs, just to maintain flat revenue or ARR.
 As a simple example, if a company experiences a 20% annual churn, it needs to achieve 20% new customer growth just to maintain its position.
-This results in 20% more acquisition costs, lost hours spent by the customer success team, just to maintain revenue.
+This results in 20% more acquisition costs and lost hours spent by the customer success team, just to maintain revenue.

 How do I know if my churn is too high?